N-Ehmayer/slug-feed/docs/project_description.md

 **Elevator Pitch:** We encourage engagement and discussion by integrating comments into content.

-**What it is:** Instead of keeping comments all the way at the bottom of articles, we put them center stage alongside the content that inspired them.
+**What it is:** We tell users if the sentiment of their comment as they write them.
+Happy/Polite comments are encouraged - Nasty ones are auto-downvoted.
+Instead of keeping comments all the way at the bottom of articles, we put them center stage alongside the content that inspired them.
 Comments are then separated by positive & negative reactions to show different perspectives on the content.
 Overall article sentiment helps sort the website content.

 **Why people would use it:**